 Just after countries/economies submitted their main survey sampling tasks, the international contractor verified all special situations known in each participating country/economy.
-Such special situations included whether or not: the TCS value differed from 42 or 35 students; the Financial Literacy Assessment was being conducted; the Teacher Questionnaire was being conducted; Global Competence was being conducted; overlap control procedures with a national (non-PISA) survey were required; there was any regional or other type of oversampling; the UH booklet would be used; and any grade or other type of student sampling would be used.
+Such special situations included whether or not: the TCS value differed from 42 or 35 students; the Financial Literacy Assessment was being conducted; the Teacher Questionnaire was being administered; the Creative Thinking assessment was being omitted; overlap control procedures with a national or international (non-PISA) survey were required; there was any regional or other type of oversampling; the UH booklet would be used; and any grade or other type of student sampling would be used.

-Additionally, any countries/economies with fewer than 5 400 or just over 5 400 assessed students in PISA 2015 had increased school sample sizes discussed and agreed upon (4 500 for paper-based assessments).
-Additionally, countries/economies which had too many PISA 2015 exclusions were warned about not being able to exclude any schools in the field for PISA 2018.
-Finally, any countries/economies with effective student sample sizes less than 400 in PISA 2015 also had increased school sample sizes discussed and agreed upon.
+Additionally, any countries/economies with fewer or only slightly over their target number of assessed students in PISA 2018 had increased school sample sizes discussed and agreed upon.
+Additionally, countries/economies which had too many PISA 2018 exclusions were warned about not being able to exclude any schools in the field for PISA 2022.
+Finally, any countries/economies with effective student sample sizes less than 400 in PISA 2018 also had increased school sample sizes discussed and agreed upon.